HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 \url{https://en.wikipedia.org/wiki/Electoral_system#Systems_used_outside_politics}

+Users.
+DAO only possible if a general framework is agreed upon beforehand. after that code runs the organization

 Voting in some form or another.
 Many voting schemes to choose from, each coming with a number of pros and cons.
 We chose LD.
 A thorough discussion of voting schemes and electoral systems would blow the scope of this article.
 Still I'd like to outline the core ideas behind LD.